-Christine Locher is a business woman with over 30 years' experience in professional practice firms particularly in the field of human resources and organisational performance.
+Christine Locher is a business leader with over 30 years' experience in professional practice firms particularly in the field of human resources and organisational performance.

-Christine served on the National Board of Directors of the RCSA (Recruitment and Consulting Services of Australia/NZ); and represented industry on Boards and Councils including Council of TAFE SA Adelaide North; the Higher Education Council; and the Business and Parliament Trust.
-Previous board appointments include Adelaide Festival Centre Foundation; CFS Foundation and DECS Voices of Women; Public Trustee - Audit and Risk Management Committee; Australian Dance Theatre; and Think180.
+Christine served on the National Board of Directors of the RCSA (Recruitment and Consulting Services of Australia/NZ); and represented industry on Boards and Councils including the Higher Education Council; and the Business and Parliament Trust.
+Previous board appointments include Adelaide Festival Centre Foundation; Public Trustee - Audit and Risk Management Committee; Australian Dance Theatre; Supported Community Accommodation Services and Think180.

 Christine's current board & council appointments include:

-- Business SA and South Australia's Chamber of Commerce & Industry;
+- Business SA (South Australia's Chamber of Commerce & Industry); and

 - Beerenberg Advisory Board.

-Christine is a Fellow of the Australian Institute of Company Directors and an EY Entrepreneur of the Year Australia alumni.
+Christine is a Fellow of the Australian Institute of Company Directors, Trustee of CEDA and an EY Entrepreneur of the Year alumni

-John Williams is the Pro Vice-Chancellor (Research Operations) and was elected as Chair of Academic Board for the term 1 January 2016 to 31 December 2017.
+John Williams is the Executive Dean of the Faculty of the Professions and was first elected as Chair of Academic Board on 1 January 2016; he was re-elected for a third term from 1 January 2020 to 31 December 2021.
 The Chair of Academic Board is an ex-officio member under section 12(1)(aa) of the University of Adelaide Act 1971.